medic/cht-docs/content/en/hosting/4.x/migration/data-migration-3x-docker-to-4x-k3s-single.md

 ---
 title: "Migration from 3.x Docker Compose to 4.x K3s (Single Node)"
-linkTitle: "Migration: 3.x Docker Compose to 4.x K3s (Single-Node)"
+linkTitle: "To K3s Single-Node"
-weight: 1
+weight: 20
 description: >
   Guide on how to migrate existing data from CHT 3.x Docker Compose deployment to CHT 4.x single-node K3s deployment
 relatedContent: >